Location: 41.77970N 12.24816E

 Rutilius’ observation shows that such variations could happen, as in his time it was safer to sail out to sea via Fossa Traiana than via Ostia where a dangerous ‘bar’ had probably formed.
-He also states that they spent the night inside the port and he does not mention a direct connexion of Fossa Traiana with the sea via a separate outlet.
-He might therefore have sailed out to sea directly from Portus Claudius.
+He also states that they spent the night inside the port.
+As he does not mention a direct connexion of Fossa Traiana with the sea via a separate outlet, he might have sailed out to sea directly from Portus Claudius.

 Paroli tells us that Fiumicino Canale remained navigable certainly until 1118 AD, but that it was closed in 1461.
-However, Antonio Danti’s famous fresco (Vatican Gallery of Maps) shows an open Fiumicino Canale in 1582!
+However, Danti’s famous fresco shows an open Fiumicino Canale in 1582!
 His picture is quite accurate, showing various port remains, including in the sea, and we have no reason to doubt that the Fiumicino Canale was correctly drawn.

 On the other hand, the Tiber being known for its strong floods (up to say 2000-3000 m3/s), it might be accepted that Fossa Traiana was periodically swept by such floods which would clean up the canal and enforce an opening to the sea at least once a year (possibly with some human assistance).
-By the way, a low sill (e.g. 1 m high) would help to prevent bed load sediment from penetrating into Fossa Triana.
-The modern day shape of the intake of Fossa Traiana on the Tiber at Capo Due Rami seems to confirm that special care is taken there:
+By the way, a low sill (e.g., 1 m high) would help to prevent bed load sediment from penetrating into Fossa Traiana.
+The modern-day shape of the intake of Fossa Traiana on the Tiber at Capo Due Rami seems to confirm that special care is taken there:

 The intake structure is obviously calibrated to divert a certain fraction of the flow.
 It is reinforced in order not to be moved around by erosion.
 This arrangement may have been inherited from an ancestral (Roman?) tradition.